Triangle IP

 You are a company working on developing a blockchain based securities platform that connects issuers and investors in a peer-to-peer network with settlement times a fraction of the conventional wait times.

 Point being, hiring an experienced, reputable patent attorney is just not enough.
-Finding an attorney that can quickly understand your innovation is key to efficiency.
+Finding an attorney who can quickly understand your innovation is key to efficiency.

 Tip: Many law firms share their attorney profiles which includes their technical background and the areas of expertise.
 Additionally, you can look up their LinkedIn profile to get a sense of their technical background and experience along with the articles they have published.